 The six pillars of Faith in Islam

 The pillars of Faith is one of the foundations for Muslims.
 The word Eman comes from Arabic and means 'faith' in English.
-The six pillars are: Believe in Allah, the Angels, the Prophets, the sent Books, Day of Resurrection and fate (Qadr).
+The six pillars are: Belief in Allah, the Angels, the Prophets, the sent Books, Day of Resurrection and fate (Qadr).

 The Prophet (ﷺ) said: "Eman means that you believe in Allah, in His Angels, in His Books, in His Messengers, in the Day of Judgment and in the Divine Decree (Qadr) in its good and evil."
 [Sahih Muslim 8a]